Home Heat Pump Guide

 How Draughts Undermine Heat Pump Performance

 Heat pumps deliver heat gently and steadily, typically running for longer periods at lower output compared to the sharp bursts of heat from a gas boiler.
 This approach is highly efficient — but it depends on your home being reasonably airtight.
-When cold air pours in through gaps and cracks, several problems arise:
+When cold air pours in through gaps and cracks, uncontrolled ventilation heat loss can account for 30 to 40 per cent of total heat demand.

 The Biggest Draught Culprits (and How to Fix Them)